Tonight Alright

 Tonight Alright is the sixth studio album by Australian alternative rock band Spiderbait, released on 28 March 2004 through Universal Music Australia.
 It was primarily recorded in Weed, California, by producer Sylvia Massy.
 It peaked at number 14 on the ARIA Albums Chart and was certified gold.
-"Black Betty", a cover of the traditional African American work song, served as the album's lead single and became Spiderbait's first number-one hit in Australia.
+"Black Betty", a hard rock cover of the Lead Belly song, served as the album's lead single and became Spiderbait's first number-one hit in Australia.
 The song also appeared on the soundtracks for the 2004 film Without a Paddle and the racing video game Need for Speed: Underground 2.
 In May 2024, Spiderbait announced a national tour celebrating 20 years of Tonight Alright (and their version of Black Betty).
 Alongside the announcement of the tour, they announced that the album's going to be issued on vinyl for the first time.